rbowlesii/Telco_Churn_Analysis/README.md

 # Telco Churn Analysis

 This project explores churn for a telecommunications company, Telco.
-The goal is to identitfy high-risk customer groups, identify churn drivers, and advise on potential business solutions.
+The goal is to identify high-risk customer groups, explore churn drivers, and advise on potential business solutions.

-## Features
+## Tools Used

 - Python
 - Pandas